Get The Top News In Search

 A music answer box is generated for the query, where the music answer box comprises the music data and a link to the URL of the song content, and the music answer box is provided in addition to search results.

-The music answerbox patent is just the tip of the iceberg.
+The triggering music answer box patent is just the tip of the iceberg.

 There are a lot of other patent filings at Google involving other types of media, and entities, and specialized knowledge base and knowledge panel information.

-We will be expecting those to appear now that we see that Google still has an interest in working with them further, like they did with showing lyrics of songs to searchers wanting to find them.
+We will be expecting those to appear now that we see that Google still has an interest in working with them further as they did with showing lyrics of songs to searchers wanting to find them.